Wexford returns in Simisola

 The Ruth Rendell Mystery - An Inspector Wexford Special - Simisola, adapted by Alan Plater and directed by Jim Goddard, will be screened on the ITV network in three one-hour episodes from Friday 26 January 1996 at 9 pm.

 Every one of Ruth Rendell’s previous 20 stories featuring Detective Chief Inspector Wexford has been televised, so Simisola is eagerly awaited by millions of the best-selling author’s fans.
 George Baker recreates his role of Detective Chief Inspector Wexford, teaming up with his partner, Detective Inspector Mike Burden, played by Christopher Ravenscroft.
 Together they investigate the disappearance of the daughter of a Nigerian doctor new to Kingsmarkham, encountering unsuspected racial prejudice deep within the discreet English market town and forcing Wexford to examine his own values.

-It was from that point that friendship blossomed into romance, encouraged by Louie’s son Matthew and George’s five daughters.
-Sarah, George’s youngest daughter was delighted to act as ‘best man’ when the couple married in September 1993.
+It was from this point that friendship blossomed into romance, encouraged by Louie’s son Matthew and George’s five daughters.
+Sarah, George’s youngest daughter, was delighted to act as best man when the couple married in September 1993.

-Ruth Rendell herself has attributed her gifts to insecurity in her childhood, and says she learned the nature of fear - of her parents unhappy marriage - early in life.
-To comfort herself, she created a voice in her head to describe everything she did or saw as if it was happening so someone else in a story.
-That voice made her a writer, so much so she claims to feel uneasy when not writing.
+Ruth Rendell has attributed her gifts to insecurity in her childhood and says she learned the nature of fear, of her parents’ unhappy marriage, early in life.
+To comfort herself, she created a voice in her head to describe everything she did or saw as if it was happening to someone else in a story.
+That voice made her a writer, so much so that she claims to feel uneasy when not writing.
 She also admits to a chronic suspicion of other people.
-“I suspect people will not be pleasant, that they won’t like me or that they have bad motives.
-I put that into my fiction and that’s why it’s so nice to do.
-Writing is therapeutic.”